Gratheon/website/about/index.md

 ## Elevator pitch
 ### Problem
 Did you know that on average 20% to 40 % of bee colonies die every year.
-They die from hunger, [🦀 Varroa Mite Infestations](problems/biological/🦀%20Infestations.md), late  [🧶 Swarming](problems/biological/🧶%20Swarming.md) or because beekeeper was too lazy to lift heavy beehives to inspect them every 2 weeks.
+They die from hunger, [🦀 Varroa Mite Infestations](problems/biological/🦀%20Infestations.md), late  [🧶 Swarming](problems/biological/🧶%20Swarming.md) or because beekeeper was too tired to lift heavy beehives to inspect them every 1-2 weeks.

 ## Solution
 My name is Artjom we at Gratheon develop a new type of beehive that inspects the bees automatically.
 It consists of 3 devices that send data about beehive and an app that analyzes weight, images and video with AI and alerts the user to improve awareness and prevent collapse.